Sparse handlebody decompositions and non-finiteness of $g_3=0$: Proof of Theorem

-\begin{lemma} Let $k \ge 1$ be an integer.
-Let $C$ be a PL-embedded $(k-1)$-manifold inside the boundary of some PL $d$-manifold $M$, where $k\le d$.
-Let $T$ be a PL triangulation of $\partial M$ such that $C$ is transversal to the $(d-1)$-skeleton of $T$.
-There is a stellar subdivision $T'$ of $T$ such that \begin{compactenum}[ \rm (1) ] \item the neighborhood of $C$ inside $T'$ is regular; \item $T'$ is obtained from $T$ by stellarly subdividing only faces of dimension $\ge d-k+1$. \end{compactenum} \end{lemma}
+\begin{lemma} Let { $1 \le k \le d$ be integers}.
+Let $C$ be any $(k-1)$-complex PL-embedded inside a $(d-1)$-complex $N$.
+Let $T$ be a PL triangulation of $N$ such that $C$ is transversal to $T$.
+There is a stellar subdivision $T'$ of $T$ such that \begin{compactenum}[ \rm (1) ] \item the neighborhood of $C$ inside $T'$ is regular, and $C$ is transversal to { $T'$}; \item $T'$ is obtained from $T$ by stellarly subdividing only faces of dimension $\ge d-k$. \end{compactenum} \end{lemma}

-Here, by \emph{neighborhood} we mean the closure of the faces intersecting $C$; a neighborhood is \emph{regular} if it is PL homeomorphic to $C$ times a $(d-k)$-disk; and the star $\mathrm{st}_\sigma X$ of a face $\sigma$ in a complex $X$ is the neighborhood of its relative interior.